Kryha/KREAd/docs/glossary.md

 ```

 #### Item Category
 Item SFTs have a property `category` which determines how the item will fit (visually) when equipped onto a character's inventory.
-For example, items of category "mask" will be rendered on top of the character in the position of the character's mouth, while "background" items will be in the center behind the character.
+For example, items of category `mask` will be rendered on top of the character in the position of the character's mouth, while `background` items will be in the center behind the character.
 Character's are not required to have any items equipped and can only have a single item of a given category at once.
 Note that all KREAd items share a brand and issuer, despite the added functionality based on its property `category`.
 Currently, KREAd Items must be one of the following categories:
 `background, patch, hair, headPiece, mask, perk1, perk2, filter1, filter2, garment`

 #### Marketplace